dennisXZX/react-feedback-collection/README.md

  MongoDB
 ```

 The app will be hosted on Heroku.
-Both development and production environment have a separate MongoDB, GoogleAPI and Cookie key.
-The production environment setting can be found in `server/config/prod.js`
+Both development and production environment have a separate config file.
+The production environment config file can be found in `server/config/prod.js`

 ### Node.js and Express